ralna/GALAHAD/doc/Julia/rst-dir/struct_dps_control_type.rst

 	T eigen_min

-smallest allowable value of an eigenvalue of the block diagonal factor of :math:`H`
+smallest allowable value of an eigenvalue of the block diagonal factor of $H$

 .. index:: pair: variable; lower
 .. _doxid-structdps__control__type_1a965ee2cfb38687d6f158d35586595eed: